 - Consider: Is the behavior a “behavior of concern”?

-- Use ABC analysis to understand patient behavior.
+- Use ABC analysis to understand the behavior of the person with dementia.

-- Prevent the trigger, or modify the patient’s response.
+- Prevent the trigger, or modify the person’s response.
 This reduces possible harm.

 - Some tools and tips.

-Changed behavior is a “behavior of concern” only if it can harm the patient or persons around the patient.
+Changed behavior is a “behavior of concern” only if it can harm the person with dementia or others.

-Dementia causes a reduction in the abilities of patients.
-This makes normal activities difficult for them.
+Dementia causes a reduction in the abilities.
+This makes normal activities difficult for persons with dementia.
 Naturally, they do some things differently.
-For example, a patient may wear a nightgown inside-out, or pour tomato ketchup over ice-cream.
+For example, a person may wear a nightgown inside-out, or pour tomato ketchup over ice-cream.
 Family members are often uncomfortable with such behavior.
 But these type of actions do not harm anyone.
-If family members tell them to stop, the patient may not understand why and may get angry.
+If you tell them to stop, the person may not understand why and may get angry.
 Trying to “correct” every odd behavior fills up the day with unnecessary “battles.”

-When the patient acts oddly, ask yourself: is this behavior harming the patient or anyone else?
+When a person with dementia acts oddly, ask yourself: is this behavior harming the person or anyone else?
 If so, it is a behavior of concern.
 If not, ignore it.

 Examples of possible harmful behavior are: